Understand Service of Process

 - Once that packet is ready, let me know.
 I will go pick it up from the court, get it served and get the signed proof of service to you (both original by regular mail and digital copy by email).

 - You must file the proof of service.

 - Providing details of the party to be served is always a great help!
 Things, such as work schedule/when most likely home, etc, really cuts down the time it takes to get a person served.
-There also may be cases in which your client will need to speak with me directly, and that's just fine with me.
+There also may be cases in which your client will need to speak with the server directly, and that's usually fine.